Next Start

 On the other hand, CNG is easier to refuel than LNG, which requires special handling and equipment.
 CNG is also very light, so if there is a leak, it will dissipate.
 It has an unlimited hold time, so even if it goes unused, there is no fuel loss.
 This makes CNG a safer choice over LNG.
 CNG also has lower production costs than LNG.

-CNG vs LPG Fuel
+CNG vs. LPG Fuel

-CNG releases less greenhouse gas, while LPG releases carbon dioxide, but is still cleaner than gasoline.
+CNG releases less greenhouse gas while LPG releases carbon dioxide but is still cleaner than gasoline.
 In the case of a spill, CNG quickly dissipates, whereas LPG will settle on the ground.
-In general, CNG is considered safer than LPG, since LPG is difficult to disperse.
+In general, CNG is considered safer than LPG since LPG is difficult to disperse.

-How Does This Apply to Your Career?
+How Does This Apply to a Career?

 Preparing for the Diesel Industry